Qatari stocks plunge after Arab states cut ties

 Related: UAE-Qatar flights halted as Gulf crisis escalates

 Qatar is also a member of OPEC, the oil cartel led by Saudi Arabia.
-U.S. crude futures rose 0.6% to trade just below $48 per barrel.
+U.S. crude futures dropped 0.9% during the day to trade just below $48 per barrel.

-Economic fallout was immediate: Some of the Middle East's biggest airlines announced they are suspending flights to Qatar.
-Saudi Arabia said it's closing all land, air and sea ports.
-Qatari nationals have been given two weeks notice to leave the UAE.
+The economic fallout was immediate: Some of the Middle East's biggest airlines announced they were suspending flights to Qatar.
+Saudi Arabia said it was closing all land, air and sea ports.
+And Qatari nationals have been given two weeks notice to leave the UAE.

 Qatar has a massive overseas investment portfolio that includes real estate and listed companies such as Volkswagen (VLKAF), Barclays (BCS) and Credit Suisse (CS).